XeniasDimitris/Apache-Kafka/README.md

 The use case scenario for our example is the following:
 #### Producer
-A producer (which is a single program) is downloading data about Covid-19 from [COVID-19 data API](https://rapidapi.com/Gramzivi/api/covid-19-data).
+A producer (which is a single program) downloads data about Covid-19 from [COVID-19 data API](https://rapidapi.com/Gramzivi/api/covid-19-data).
 These data have the following schema:
 ```
 {
     "country": "Italy",